martinthomson/rfc8312bis/draft-eggert-tcpm-rfc8312bis.md

 : CUBIC appropriately sets its multiplicative window decrease factor in order to balance between the scalability and convergence speed.

+## Principle 1 for the CUBIC Increase Function

-Principle 1: For better network utilization and stability, CUBIC
+For better network utilization and stability, CUBIC
 {{HRX08}} uses a cubic window increase function in terms of the elapsed time from the last congestion event.
-While most alternative congestion control algorithms to Standard TCP increase the congestion window using convex functions, CUBIC uses both the concave and convex profiles of a cubic function for window growth.
+While most alternative congestion control algorithms to AIMD TCP increase the congestion window using convex functions, CUBIC uses both the concave and convex profiles of a cubic function for window growth.
 After a window reduction in response to a congestion event is detected by duplicate